bsiever/pxt-morse/README.md

 morse.maxBetweenSymbolTime()
 ```

 Provides the current maximum time allowed between symbols (dots and dashes) before considering the sequence of dots/dashes completed.
+When this time is exceeded any preceeding dots and dashes are decoded and ``[morse.onCodeSelected()]`` is executed.

 ## Get the Maximum Between Letter Time  #morse-maxbetweenlettertime